Electronic bagpipes

 The electronic bagpipes is an electronic musical instrument emulating the tone and/or playing style of the bagpipes.
 Most electronic bagpipe emulators feature a simulated chanter, which is used to play the melody.
 Some models also produce a harmonizing drone(s).
 Some variants employ a simulated bag, wherein the player's pressure on the bag activates a switch maintaining a constant tone.
 As with other electronic musical instruments, they must be plugged into an instrument amplifier and loudspeaker (or headphones) to hear the sound.
 Some electronic bagpipes are MIDI controllers that can be plugged into a synth module to create synthesized or sampled bagpipe sounds.

 Electronic bagpipes are produced to replicate various types of bagpipes from around the world, including the Scottish Great Highland bagpipe (also known as piob mhor), Irish uilleann pipes, Galician gaita, Asturian gaita French cornemuse, Italian zampogna and Swedish säckpipa.

-They have gone from being a rare curiosity to a widely used instrument used for practice, and even performance, by both amateur and professional players.
+Electric bagpipes have seen a general rise in contemporary usage, being used for a variety of performances from both amateur and professional musicians.